Majid-dev/gcp-project/README.md

   - Generated using Let's Encrypt.
   - Configured HTTP to use the SSL certificate for secure connections.

-### 7. Terraform and Ansible Repositories
+### 7. Repositories
-- Since Google Cloud Source Repository no longer available for new users I pushed project codes to Azure DevOps Repository https://dev.azure.com/moslehkormaji/assignment-gcp.
+- Since Google Cloud Source Repository no longer available for new users I pushed project codes to this Azure DevOps Repository https://dev.azure.com/moslehkormaji/assignment-gcp.